ashishdhanve/Task5-IPL-EDA-Grip-at-sparks/README.md

 ### There are two .csv files give to peform EDA
 - Matches.csv:- Contains TeamWise Data with each match
 - Delivery.csv:- Contains PlayerWise Data with each ball

+*if any of the file not opening please relode it 2-3 times